wrex/rexs.tips/content/guitar/Getting started/notes/just-12-notes.md

 Seven of them are named after the first seven letters of the alphabet, A through G. Those are called the *natural notes*.

 The remaining five are called *accidentals*, and get different names, like E&flat; or G&sharp; (pronounced "E flat" and "G sharp").
 Not every note can take a sharp or flat, though.
-There is no such thing as "C&flat;" or "E&sharp;."
+Annoyingly, there is no note named "C&flat;" or "E&sharp;".

-I can already here the first chorus of "why"s so I'll attempt to answer the following common questions up front, with further discussion below:
+I can already hear the first chorus of "why"s so I'll attempt to answer the following common questions up front, with further discussion below:

 Why are there 12 notes, but only 7 get a letter?
 : Because the most important scales in Western music, especially the Major Scale, have seven notes, with each note separated from the other by two different intervals (a whole step, or a half step).
-Following the same sequence of intervals, but starting on different notes leads to "in between" notes.
+Following the same sequence of intervals, but starting on different notes leads to "in between" notes, the accidentals.

 Why do some notes have two names (like Eb/D#)?
-: Mostly because we want each of the seven notes in a "diatonic" key to be labled A-G. The key of F, for example, comprises the seven notes F, G, A, B&flat;, C, D, and E. It would be weird to call the note A&sharp; instead of B&flat; when playing a song in that key, as you'd have two "A" notes (the scale would become F, G, A, A&sharp;, C, D, and E).
+: Mostly because we want each of the seven notes in a diatonic key to be labeled A-G. The key of F, for example, comprises the seven notes F, G, A, B&flat;, C, D, and E. It would be weird to call the note A&sharp; instead of B&flat; when playing a song in that key, as you'd have two "A" notes (the scale would become F, G, A, A&sharp;, C, D, and E).

 Also, sometimes you want to alter a chord for different textures.
 "The Hendrix chord," for example, sharpens the 9th scale degree in the chord so it's common to use &sharp; if the 9th scale degree lands on an accidental.